-- Ask your pupils to respond to prompts in online discussion forums, personal blogs or journals, or via direct messages to you. - Give your pupils options for at-home learning (e.g., watching a video, listening to a recorded lecture, reading an article, or participating in an online interactive demonstration). - Ask your pupils to preview the lesson's building and coding tips to save time later on.
-If they're writing their own code, have them complete their first draft before you meet face-to-face. - Maintain a file storage system where pupils can easily upload the code they've written at home to use on school computers in your classroom. - Encourage your pupils to brainstorm multiple creative solutions to the design challenge.
-Remind them that there can be a variety of successful designs in STEAM projects.
+LEARNING STAGE - EXAMPLES 1 With LEGO Education's in-app and online lessons, students can get a head start at home.
+Ask your students to respond to prompts in online discussion forums, personal blogs or journals, or via direct messages to you.
+Engage: Asynchronous Pique your students' curiosity about the project, and tap into their prior knowledge and conceptions.
+Prepare your students to collaborate and build with confidence in your classroom, making the most of your in-person time together.
+Use the "Ignite a Discussion" content in the LEGO Education lesson plan to pique your students' interest and tap into their existing knowledge.
+Give your students options for at-home learning (e.g., watching a video, listening to a recorded lecture, reading an article, or participating in an online interactive demonstration).
+Ask your students to preview the lesson's building and coding tips to save time later on.
+If they're writing their own code, have them complete their first draft before you meet face- to-face.
+Maintain a file storage system where students can easily upload the code they've written at home to use on school computers in your classroom.
+Encourage your students to brainstorm multiple creative solutions to the design challenge.
+Remind them that there can be a variety of education

-Engage: Asynchronous

-Pique your pupils' curiosity about the project, and tap into their prior knowledge and conceptions.

-LEARNING STAGE

-LESSON IDEAS

-Sec.

-EXAMPLES

-Explore: In person

-Have pupils work with a partner or small group.
-Pupils build, write and test code in a classroom setting.
-Educators always wish they had more time to do things with their pupils.

-- Optimise in-person class time for pupils to create, collaborate, problem solve, experiment as they build and iterate on designs. - Focus on hands-on troubleshooting and design analysis - what's working, what isn't working, and what could be changed to make it work better? - Have your pupils use photos and videos to capture their in-person explorations for later use in documenting and presenting their projects.

-Explain: In person

-Have pupils demonstrate their current understanding of the concepts at hand while you provide feedback encouraging collaboration and problem-solving.

-- Use group discussions and handson demonstrations to give your pupils the opportunity to showcase their current knowledge and ask for clarification. - Look for ways to trigger reflection and nurture critical thinking. - · Elicit and answer questions.

-- Check for pupil understanding by having each group demonstrate and explain how their device works. - Answer your pupils' questions and directly address misconceptions to develop a deeper understanding of the concept at hand. - Create a plan to foster peer feedback. - Model and have your pupils demonstrate their best coding and building techniques to help pupils who are struggling. - Ask your pupils to modify their designs and explore variations that can solve the challenge in unique and unexpected ways (this is a prelude to the Elaborate phase of the 5E model).
+LEARNING STAGE EXAMPLES 2 Explore: In person Have students work with a partner or small group.
+Students build, write and test code in a classroom setting.
+Educators always wish they had more time to do things with their students. • Optimize in-person class time for students to create, collaborate, problem solve, experiment as they build and iterate on designs.
+Focus on hands-on troubleshooting and design analysis - what's working, what isn't working, and what could be changed to make it work better?
+Have your students use photos and videos to capture their in-person explorations for later use in documenting and presenting their projects.
+3 Explain: In person Have students demonstrate their current understanding of the concepts at hand while you provide feedback encouraging collaboration and problem-solving.
+Use group discussions and hands-on demonstrations to give your students the opportunity to showcase their current knowledge and ask for clarification.
+Look for ways to trigger reflection and nurture critical thinking.
+Elicit and answer questions.
+Check for student understanding by having each group demonstrate and explain how their device works.
+Answer your students' questions and directly address misconceptions to develop a deeper understanding of the concept at hand.
+Create a plan to foster peer feedback.
+Model and have your students demonstrate their best coding and building techniques to help students who are struggling.
+Ask your students to modify their designs and explore variations that can solve the challenge in unique and unexpected ways (this is a prelude to the Elaborate phase of the 5E model).

-LEARNING STAGE

-LESSON IDEAS

-Qqq

-EXAMPLES

-Elaborate: Asynchronous

-new experiences.
+education